NeverSinkDev/FilterBlade-Public-Assets/README_OptionFile.md

 2. NAME-ID: Unique name that identifies this query.
 Will be sometimes referred as 'filter-rule-name' Having the same name for different rules is not allowed.
 Changing the ID of a rule is also not allowed as this value is used for the save&load system to identify this rule.
 Meaning any edit will cause existing changes to not find their old rule any more and cause invalidations.
 This value is therefore very critical.
 If you want to change the name, use the "Title" parameter of the QuickUI instead.

-3. FILTER-RULE: Every rule the filter is anoted with a "type" and a "tier" tag, for example: `Show # $type->currency $tier->t1exalted` means the "type" of the rule is "currency" and "t1exalted" is its "tier".
+3. FILTER-RULE: If you look into NeverSinks `.filter` files, you'll see that every rule the filter is anoted with a "type" and a "tier" tag, for example: `Show # $type->currency $tier->t1exalted` means the "type" of the rule is "currency" and "t1exalted" is its "tier".
 We use these tags here to uniquely identify a single rule in the filter by writing the type, then a semicolon, and then the tier of the rule, for example: `"currency;t1exalted"`.
 This "links" that rule to this GUI.
 Meaning the GUI will display the values of that rule, and editing the GUI will edit this rule.

 ### ![#f03c15](https://placehold.co/15x15/ffae42/ffae42.png) SHD buttons